• Skip to primary navigation

 • Preheat oven to 350° F. Grease a 9″ cake pan, and cut a piece of wax paper or parchment paper, and line the bottom of the pan with the circle.
 Grease that too.

 • Using a stand mixer or hand mixer, beat the sugar and butter together until light and fluffy.
-Add the almonds, 2 tablespoons at a time, allowing each to be incorporated before adding the next.
-When all the almonds are in, beat for 1 additional minute.
+Add the almond flour, 2 tablespoons at a time, allowing each to be incorporated before adding the next.
+When all the almond flour is in, beat for 1 additional minute.

 • Add 1 egg, and beat for 1.5 minutes.
 Add second egg, beat for 1.5 minutes.
 Add third egg and beat for 1.5 minutes.
 The mixture should be light, creamy, and pale yellow in color.